not-rzwei/LarinaAssistant/README.md

 ## Acknowledgments

 **Larina Assistant** is built on [MaaFramework](https://github.com/MaaXYZ/MaaFramework), a next-generation automation framework based on image recognition technology.
 It combines the refined development experience from [MAA](https://github.com/MaaAssistantArknights/MaaAssistantArknights) to create a powerful, extensible, and practical automation solution.

-## License

-This project is licensed under the same terms as MaaFramework.
-Please refer to the [MaaFramework license](https://github.com/MaaXYZ/MaaFramework/blob/main/LICENSE) for details.